 Details of the steps that Infinis has taken in previous financial years can be found in its first, second and third anti-slavery statements which we published for financial years ending 31 March 2016, 2017 and 2018 respectively.

-Infinis conducts all of its business in an honest and ethical manner.
-Corporate social responsibility, including ensuring that we only purchase from responsible supply chains, is a cornerstone of our business and we seek to ensure that this is fully embedded within our day-to-day operations from the boardroom down.
+Infinis continues to conduct all of its business in an honest and ethical manner.
+Corporate social responsibility, including ensuring that we only purchase from responsible supply chains, remains a cornerstone of our business and we maintain our zero-tolerance approach to modern slavery.

 Infinis' structure, business and supply chains